Ellie Meyers MS, RD, CPT

-Ellie has experience working with both collegiate and professional athletes in 1-1 and team capacities, including sports such as hockey, baseball, soccer, basketball, wrestling and more.
-She also has experience working in a variety of settings, including clinical and private practice.
+Ellie has experience working with both collegiate and professional athletes in 1-1 and team capacities, including sports such as hockey, baseball, soccer, basketball, wrestling, endurance racing and more.
+She has assisted Kelly in working closely with the MLB Umpire Administration since 2021.

 B.A Biology: Rutgers University

 M.S Nutrition and Food Science: Montclair State University

 Kate is a second-career dietitian who has been working with the KJN team since 2020.
 After spending her early career in nutrition communications and marketing, Kate was inspired to go back to school to expand her nutrition knowledge and obtain her Registered Dietitian credentials.

 Kate has expertise in performance nutrition for clients of a variety of ages and athletic backgrounds.
 Because of her personal experience struggling with a gastrointestinal (GI) condition as a collegiate triathlete, she is passionate about supporting the unique needs of athletes and people with GI disorders through one-on-one nutrition counseling.
 Through her Master’s thesis, she explored the intersection between GI disorders and disordered eating, and she is well equipped to address both in active individuals.